 - Apps in a group can have different cookie containers.

-- We advise that you use groups to organise your apps, rather than cookie containers.
+- We advise that you use groups to organize your apps, rather than cookie containers.

 which leads us on to....

 Groups are permanent spaces in the webdock (sidebar) for you to bring apps and tabs together to create workflows.

 Groups live down the side of your workspace as large rounded square icons.
 They can contain one or more apps.
 Apps in a group appear as smaller circle icons located in the top toolbar (on the left or right) or in the sidebar underneath the main group icon.
 Example groups could be:

 - Group apps for a particular workflow.